MM3y3r/kitsonkelly.com/source/resume/index.md

 ---
 title: resume
-date: 2017-06-10 15:45:06
+date: 2018-01-03 17:00:00
 ---

 # Curriculum Vitae – Résumé

 I have been lucky in my career to have a variety of roles, from deep technical expertise to senior level management.
 I really like the inflection point where technology meets business problems, believing that technology mastery aids in delivery on the promise an organisation makes its customers.
 I am always looking for challenging roles which leverage my unique experience and talents.

 I am a dual US/UK citizen.
+I am working in Australia on a 457 visa.

 ---

+## Principal Technologist; [ThoughtWorks](https://www.thoughtworks.com) <br />Jan 2018 - Present

+Starting out in a new role providing senior technolgy leadership to clients.

-## Chief Technology Officer; [SitePen, Inc.](https://sitepen.com) <br/> Aug 2015 – Present
+## Chief Technology Officer; [SitePen, Inc.](https://sitepen.com) <br />Aug 2015 – Dec 2017

 An approximately 30-person company focused on delivering enterprise web applications.
 I have been responsible for leading the software engineering and engaging with our clients on their architecture.
 I also lead our growth into more business consulting with of focus on helping large enterprises adopt open source methodologies to scale their enterprise development.

-I also have been the project lead for Dojo 2 (dojo.io).
+I also have been the project lead for Dojo 2 ([dojo.io](https://dojo.io)).
 Dojo 2 is a total re-invention of Dojo 1 and is a front-end web framework focused on enabling delivery of modern enterprise web applications at scale.
 This role has meant I have become very involved with Microsoft’s TypeScript language and have in depth knowledge of web technologies including the standards bodies that support them.

 ## Head of Technology; [NOW TV](https://www.nowtv.com/); London, UK <br />Sep 2014 – Aug 2015